microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 Start by creating a new instance of the Tinylicious client.
 Tinylicious is the Fluid Framework's local testing server, and a client is responsible for creating and loading containers.

-Secondly, a constant is created to hold the key for a key-value pair that will hold the current value of the dice.
+Secondly, a constant is created to hold the key for a key-value pair that will represent the current value of the dice.

 Next, the app creates Fluid containers using a schema that defines a set of *initial objects* that will be available in the container.
 In this case, the there is a single initial object of type [SharedMap][SharedMap].
 You can think of a `SharedMap` as a set of key-value pairs similar to a JavaScript `Map` object.
 The "Shared" in the name conveys the fact that the object is accessible to code in every client simultaneously.
 Learn more about initial objects in [Data modeling]({{< relref "data-modeling.md" >}}).

-Lastly, `root` specifies the HTML element in which the dice will render.
+Lastly, `root` specifies the HTML element that renders the dice.

 ```js
 import { SharedMap } from "fluid-framework";